Egypt presidential election body weighs complaints

 Abol Fotouh wrote on his Facebook page on Sunday: "I request that the Supreme Presidential Elections Committee does not conduct the run-off until the Constitutional Court rules on the political ban law," referring to a ruling on a law banning Mubarak's top aides from running for the presidency.

-Former U.S. President Jimmy Carter said he was broadly confident about the election process although Carter Center monitors highlighted several irregularities, notably lack of access in the final aggregation of national results.
+Former U.S. President Jimmy Carter said he was broadly confident about the election process although Carter Centre monitors highlighted several irregularities, notably lack of access in the final aggregation of national results.

 "This is unconstitutional," Essam el-Erian, a leader of the Brotherhood's Freedom and Justice Party (FJP), said, adding that if Mursi quit at this stage, Shafiq would win by default.